hpc/pavilion2/docs/tests/variables.rst

           # Will result in `mpiicc -qopenmp mysrc.c`
           cmds: '{{compiler.1.cmd}} {{compiler.1.openmp}} mysrc.c'

-This is especially useful when combined with :ref:`tests.iterations` and :ref:`tests.permutations`.
+This is especially useful when combined with :ref:`tests.values.iterations` and :ref:`tests.permutations`.

 .. _tests.variables.detail: